 Big Coaster - It may not actually be the biggest, but this coaster match-up is the most iconic in each park, the coaster featured considered to be one of the individual parks very best.
 San Antonio will give you the 171-foot inversion coaster Iron Rattler, Arlington will throw you the New Texas Giant at 183.

-Mine Train - You will find this family favorite in each Texas park, just of different name and theme at each.
+Mine Train - You will find this family favorite in each Texas park, just of different names and themes at each.
 At Six Flags Fiesta take the Runaway Mine Train around the park to see it all, this being one of the first of it's kind.
 At Six Flags Over Texas, you can take the RoadRunner through a thrilling and compact course considered to truly be one of the best!

 Drop Tower - Everybody loves the excitement that comes with the Drop Tower, the San Antonio version raising 205 feet in the air (Scream), the Superman in Arlington raising an astounding 325 feet.
 This is what they mean when they say 'everything is bigger in Texas'.

 Skyscreamer - Another fun one you'll find at both parks that provide a great match-up is the Skyscreamer, the sky-high swinging favorite.
 The Fiesta version reaches 200 feet, the Arlington one blowing that out of the water at 400 feet, the tallest in the entire state.

-As you can see, while the names of the eateries or food stands at each park may be different, they serve essentially the same thing for the same cost at each.
+As you can see, while the names of the eateries or food stand at each park may be different, they serve essentially the same thing for the same cost at each.

 Park Setting - Of course, this is more of a personal preference as well, but when it comes to overall opinion, it seems that San Antonio's Six Flags Fiesta really blows Arlington's natural setting out of the water.
 In San Antonio, the park has a gorgeous red rock quarry as a backdrop, and while the setting in Arlington isn't horrible, it just doesn't compare.